domesticwarlord86/RebornProfiles/Relic Weapons/Zodiac Weapons/Lisbeth/ReadMe.md

 	* Stone Vigil (Hard): The second fight Curca Fera is neigh impossible to solo, even by hand.
 Do this dungeon synced manually.

 * Leves
+	* Leves are the roughest part of these profiles.
+There's no built in suport for this type of quest in RB.
+The code we use for picking up, turning in, and initating them isn't great.
+Expect to experience issues at this part of the journey.
 	* You must already have levequests unlocked for the Whitebrim, Saint Coinarch's Find and Camp Bluefog.
 I can't automate those quests yet as they combine a quest and a levequest in one.
 	* Levequests sometimes don't turn in all the way.
 May have to turn them in manually.
 	* "Someone's in the Doghouse" will need to be done manually until I can find a way to automate the beckon escort quest.